COMPLETE DISMISSAL

 Arcadia Biltmore Justice Court – Maricopa County

 Mr. C.C. was charged with criminal speeding for exceeding the posted speed limit on Indian School road by more than twenty (20) miles per hour.
-Mr. C.C. and his friends were leaving an escape room game in Scottsdale, Arizona and headed home when Mr. C.C.’s friend accelerated to over eighty (80) miles per hour on a posted 40 mile per hour road.
+Mr. C.C. and his friends were leaving an escape room game in Scottsdale, Arizona, and headed home when Mr. C.C.’s friend accelerated to over eighty (80) miles per hour on a posted 40-mile-per-hour road.
 Mr. C.C. tried to keep up and both were pulled over by Scottsdale Police Officers.
+Read More

-NOT GUILTY FOUR COUNTS SUPER EXTREME DUI, EXTREME DUI, DUI .08 AND DUI IMPAIRED
+NOT GUILTY OF FOUR DUI COUNTS – SUPER EXTREME DUI, EXTREME DUI, DUI .08, AND DUI IMPAIRED

 State v.
 B.A